unisonweb/website/src/compare-lang/unison-for-python-devs.md

 Dictionary keys in Python must be hashable.
 In Unison, there is no restriction on key types in a `Map`.

 In Python, you might use `frozenset` or tuples for immutable collections.
-This operation on a dictionary will change the original collection.
+This operation on a dictionary will change the original collection:

 ```python
 map_1 = {"💙": 1, "🩷": 12, "💚": 35}